-VIC QLD TAS SA WA NSW ACT NT be determined having regard to the market rent of the premises ascertained as provided in s.11(2) (s.13(5)(b) RSA).
-Option clauses A lease containing an option to renew must specify: (a) the date until which the option is exercisable; (b) how the option is exercisable; and (c) the terms and conditions (including the rent) upon which the lease is renewable, (s.27(1) RLA).
-For leases entered into from 3 April 2006, if the lease provides for an option to renew or extend the lease at current market rent, the tenant is entitled to request a determination of the current market rent at any time within the period that begins 6 months before and ends 3 months before (or for leases < 1 year - that begins 3 months before and ends 1 month before) the last day on which the option may be exercised (s27A(2) RSLA).
-If a determination is requested, the last day to exercise the option will be varied to be the day that is 21 days after the tenant gets notice of the determined market rent (s.27A(6) RSLA).
-This provision does not apply if the tenant is a 'major lessee' and, before the tenant entered into the lease, gave the landlord written notice that it agrees that the tenant's early determination rights for current market rent under the RSLA do not apply in A lease which includes an option must specify the period of the option (cl.20(1) CPRT).
-If the lease provides for an option to renew or extend the lease at current market rent, the tenant is entitled to request a determination of the current market rent at any time within the period that begins 6 months before and ends 2 months before (or, for leases < 1 year, that begins 3 months before and ends 30 days before) the last day on which the option may be exercised under the lease (s.36 RCLA).
-If a determination is requested, the last day to exercise the option will be varied to be the day that is 21 days after the tenant gets notice of the determined market rent or the last day of the term of the lease whichever is the earlier (s.36 RCLA).
+Option clauses

+A lease containing an option to renew must specify: (a) the date until which the option is exercisable; (b) how the option is exercisable; and (c) the terms and conditions (including the rent) upon which the lease is renewable, (s.27(1) RLA).
+See also sections below titled 'Options lost', 'Landlord to give tenant certain information before option to renew lease expires' and 'Early rent review' No provision but see sections below titled 'Landlord to give tenant certain information before option to renew lease expires' and 'Early rent review' A lease which includes an option must specify the period of the option (cl.20(1) CPRT).
+See also section below titled 'Options lost'.
+No provision but see section below titled 'Early rent review'.
 During the last 12 months of the term of the lease, the tenant may request the landlord to advise whether or not the landlord proposes to renew the lease if there is no option.
 The landlord must provide the tenant with a response within 30 days of the tenant's request.
 If the landlord fails to respond then the lease is extended by the period of the landlord's non- compliance.
-If the landlord intends to renew the lease the landlord must advise the terms and conditions of the renewal however, the landlord is not required to specify the rent proposed to be charged until 3 months before the expiry of the lease (s.13B RSA).
+If the landlord intends to renew the lease the landlord must advise the terms and conditions of the renewal however, the landlord is not required to specify the rent No provision but see section below titled 'Early rent review'.
+No provision.
+No provision but see section below titled 'Early rent review'. --- --- -- -- -- -- --------------- --

+VIC QLD TAS SA WA NSW АСТ NT proposed to be charged until 3 months before the expiry of the lease (s.13B RSA).
 A lease may be terminated during a period by which it is deemed to be extended under s.13B(3) by the tenant giving written notice to the landlord (s.13B(4A) RSA).
-If a lease is renewed because of s.13B(3) after the term of the If a retail shop lease provides for an option to renew or extend the lease at current market rent, the tenant is entitled to request a determination of the current market rent at any time within the period that begins 6 months before and ends 3 months before the last day on which the option may be exercised (s.32 RLA).
-No provision.
-No provision.

-VIC QLD TAS SA WA NSW ACT NT relation to the lease and the lease contains the timing and basis for each review (s.27A(1A) RSLA). lease ends, the lease for the further term commences on the expiry of the previous lease (s.13B(4C) RSA).
+If a lease is renewed because of s.13B(3) after the term of the lease ends, the lease for the further term commences on the expiry of the previous lease (s.13B(4C) RSA).
+See also section below titled 'Landlord to give tenant certain information before option to renew lease expires'.